yalelibrary/yul-dc-solr/README.md

 docker push yalelibraryit/dc-solr:v1.0.1
 ```

-Tag the release in github, and update the .env in camerata.
+Create tag and the release in github to keep repository current and in line with EC2 instances.

 Since Solr is a stateful application, announce deployment in the
 appropriate channels, as deployment will require some down-time.